seankarson/docs/README.md

 ### Run locally

-Until there's a custom domain, running locally will look broken due to needing to have /apache-gemfire-staging/ in the URLs.
+Until there's a custom domain, running locally will look broken due to needing to have /docs/ in the URLs.

 Ignore the _site directory.
 This directory is rebuilt every time Jekyll rebuilds the site and will not be committed to GitHub.

 ```
-git clone git@github.com:gemfire/apache-gemfire-staging.git
+git clone git@github.com:project-geode/docs.git
-cd apache-gemfire-staging
+cd docs
 git checkout gh-pages
 gem install jekyll
 jekyll serve